 Welcome to my website!
 If you came here searching for a quick summary of my professional career, please have a look at my short CV.
 Alternatively, if you want to read a more verbose summary of my professional and personal life, just keep reading.
 And if you can’t find what you were looking for, please contact me, I’ll be happy to hear from you.

 My career in science has been devoted to two main fields: Astrophysics (in particular, gravitational waves and radioastronomy) and data science (where I’m including machine learning and artificial intelligence).
 To access more content on these topics, please visit my Science page.

-Astronomy and astrophysics
+Astronomy and Astrophysics

-After completing my PhD, I worked as a postdoctoral researcher at the Max Planck Institute for Gravitational Physics, at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology in Melbourne (Australia) and at the School of Physics and Astronomy at Monash University in Melbourne.
+After completing my PhD, I worked as a postdoctoral researcher at the Albert Einstein Institute, at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology and at the School of Physics and Astronomy at Monash University in Melbourne (Australia).

 Data Science and Artificial Intelligence

 The field of gravitational wave astronomy is dominated by data analysis.
 In the case of LIGO, observing these waves involves disentangling tiny waveforms buried in noise.
 And by tiny I mean waves that typically produce a vibration of a millionth of a millionth of a millionth the size of the detector.
 In the case of Pulsar Timing, an observation involves correlating decades of data from different radio telescopes, made of milli-second pulses.
 Thus, by doing research in this field I had to work with Bayesian and frequentist statistics, but also with common machine learning algorithms.